 An equity instrument is any contract that evidences a residual interest in the assets of an entity after deducting all of its liabilities.
-Equity instruments issued by the Company are recognised at the proceeds received, net of direct issue costs.
+Equity instruments issued by

+An equity industries a single contact this enterties a resource interest in the ease of an entry and contact grant and the company are recognised at the proceeds received, net of direct issue costs.
 Repurchase of the Company's own equity instruments is recognised and deducted directly in equity.
 No gain or loss is recognised in Statement of Profit and Loss on the purchase, sale, issue or cancellation of the Company's own equity instruments.
 Dividend paid on equity instruments are directly reduced from equity.